jsailo/kbase/pages/mydoc/my_resume.md

 ---
-title: Online Resume
+title: Skills & Careers Growth
 sidebar: mydoc_sidebar
 permalink: my_resume.html
 folder: mydoc
-summary: This page highlights my journey as a technical writer, the companies I have worked with, the trainings and certifications I have taken.
-My education, languages I know and my achievements and contributions.
-It also highlights the software tools and documentation standards I have highlighted on this page.
+summary: This page highlights the software tools I have used for documentation and the standards and methodologies I have worked on as a technical writer.
+It takes you through the companies I have worked, my achievements and contributions with the companies and the trainings and the certifications I have been awarded.
+I have finally concluded it with my education and languages I know.
 ---